House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Common Locations: Damp carpets, furniture, and drywall

-The allergenic household mold can be found in moist areas such as bathtubs, showers, and window trims that are susceptible to condensation.
-It can also be found in appliances such as carpets, dishwashers, and traditional clothes washers.
+Ulocladium mold can be found in moist areas such as bathtubs, showers, and window trims susceptible to condensation.
+It can also be found in carpets, dishwashers, and washing machines.

-Mold spores can actually grow anywhere, but most require certain living conditions to grow.
-Let’s take a look at the most reasons why you may find mold growing in your basement.
+Mold spores can grow anywhere, but most require specific living conditions.
+Let’s take a look at the most common reasons why you may find mold growing in your basement.

 Sump Pump Failure

 Sump pump failure can cause mold overgrowth in a matter of days.
-And if the pump is not properly maintained, it can also lead to mold issues due to excess water on the floor or beneath the surface of the slab.
+If the pump is not maintained correctly, it can also lead to mold issues due to excess water on the floor or beneath the slab’s surface.

 Water Heater Issues

-When a water heater fails it could cause stagnant water to pool. leading to damaged floors and walls.
-And if the water heater is leaking (which commonly happens before a failure), it could lead to excess moisture and mold growth where the water has leaked.
+When a water heater fails, it could cause stagnant water to pool, leading to damaged floors and walls.
+If the water heater is leaking (which commonly happens before a failure), it could lead to excess moisture and mold growth where the water has leaked.

 Bad Ventilation